10 Day Alaska Highlights of Southcentral & Interior

 You have another full day in Denali!
 Now that you've seen the length of the Park Road, spend this day taking a tour.
 You've got a lot of options.
 Go flightseeing and get a bird's-eye view of the vast Alaska Range as well as the summit of Denali.
 Enjoy some river rafting, go for a guided hike, or take a Jeep/ATV tour and drive yourself over the tundra.
 Tonight is a great chance to experience dinner theater: It's a great meal, a fun show, and a dose of Alaskan history all at once.

 It's your last day in Alaska!
-Make the drive back to Anchorage, which will take just over 4 hours.
-Spend your last day exploring any parts of Anchorage you didn't get to see.
+Make the drive back to Anchorage, which will take about 4.5 hours.
+Spend your last day exploring Anchorage.
 You can finish your trip with an in-depth picture of the city and state at the Anchorage Museum, or visit the Alaska Native Heritage Center for a dose of history and culture.
-Don't forget to pick up some souvenirs before you depart.
+Don't forget to pick up some souvenirs before you depart (insider tip: there's no sales tax in Anchorage!).